webix-hub/docs/data/api/_topng.md

 @params:

 - id			string			the id of the exported view
-- name			string			optional, the name of the created png file
+- name			string			optional, the name of the created PNG file

 @example: